vic0627/karman/assets/doc/en/final-api.md

 - Config Inheritance: The configuration inheritance and overwriting of Final API can be divided into several stages.
   1. defineAPI configuration: At this stage, the received configuration is temporarily stored to provide subsequent inheritance and overwriting.
-  1. Runtime configuration: When the final API is called, there is an opportunity to provide the final overwriting configuration.
+  1. Runtime configuration: When the FinalAPI is called, there is an opportunity to provide the final overwriting configuration.
 If a configuration is received, it will be temporarily stored first.
   1. First-stage inheritance: At this stage, the runtime configuration is compared with the temporarily stored runtime configuration.
 If the configurations are the same between the two times, the inheritance behavior of this stage will be skipped; otherwise, the runtime configuration will overwrite the defineAPI configuration.
-  1. Second-stage inheritance: At this stage, the configuration of the karman node to which the final API belongs is referenced, and the configuration inherited from the first stage is used for overwriting, thus obtaining the final configuration of the final API.
+  1. Second-stage inheritance: At this stage, the configuration of the karman node to which the FinalAPI belongs is referenced, and the configuration inherited from the first stage is used for overwriting, thus obtaining the final configuration of the FinalAPI.
 - Parameter Builder: At this stage, the final request URL and payload will be constructed based on the payload of the Final API.
 The payload here will always maintain the type of `Record<string, any>`.
 - Transform Payload: At this stage, the payload will be transformed into the required type for the formal request, such as `string`, `FormData`, and so on.

 ## Request Strategy

-The requestStrategy attribute can determine the HTTP Client used by the final API.
+The requestStrategy attribute can determine the HTTP Client used by the FinalAPI.
 Currently, it supports "xhr" and "fetch" as parameters, with "xhr" being the default option.

 ```js
 import { defineKarman, defineAPI } from "@vic0627/karman";